Data as a service: Now’s the time to prove its value to customers

 Uniqlo by name, unique by nature

 One such brand using data incredibly cleverly is Japanese fashion retailer Uniqlo, which continues to make waves in the UK.
-While its high-street presence continues to develop, it now offers 11 stores in London alone – one for every year it’s been on British soil.
+While its high-street presence continues to develop, it offered 11 stores in London alone by September 2018 – one for every year it had been on British soil.
 For the uninitiated, Uniqlo specialises in stylish yet simple, functional clothing, and its prices compete with H&M, Topshop and New Look – despite offering arguably higher-quality clothing.
 Queues often run out the door, whether it’s for a new store opening, or just another Thursday in February.

 One major reason for its success is how Uniqlo has collaborated with designers and companies as diverse as Disney, Pharrell Williams, Lego, KAWS and Nintendo.
 As a result, its limited-run ranges sell out fast, but are regularly replaced with new alternatives, and at a rate more akin to TK Maxx than Asos – making visits to its website more regular than a monthly browse for its fans.

 Personal fawning aside – though there’s a lot to love about the company on an objective level too – it’s Uniqlo’s approach to customer data that truly enhances the experience.